 Option Main advantages Main disadvantages Leaving your funds in your vested PRSA You do not need to take a new plan out, so there are no new charges.
-You can only choose from the range of funds available under the original PRSA.
 You can continue to have flexibility and control over your fund throughout your retirement.
 You can withdraw money from a vested PRSA at any time.
 You can choose to buy a pension for life.
 You can pass your PRSA fund on to your estate if you die after you retire.
-You will not have a pension for life and the withdrawals you make from your PRSA will reduce your retirement fund.
-This is particularly the case if your fund grows at a slower rate than you are withdrawing from it.
+You can only choose from the range of funds available under the original PRSA.
+Your income is not guaranteed and you could use up all your retirement fund.
+If your fund grows at a slower rate than you're withdrawing from it, your vested PRSA could run out.
 As you are continuing to invest, your fund may be open to ups and downs in the markets.
-ARF You have flexibility and control over your fund throughout your retirement .
-Your income is not guaranteed and you could use up all your fund.
+ARF You have flexibility and control over your fund throughout your retirement.
 You can choose what funds you want to invest in and many companies allow you to change funds at any time.
-If your fund grows at a slower rate than you're withdrawing from it, your fund will run out.
 You can choose to buy a pension for life.
 You can withdraw money from an ARF at any time.
 You can pass your ARF on to your estate when you die.
+Your income is not guaranteed and you could use up all your retirement fund.
+If your fund grows at a slower rate than you're withdrawing from it, your ARF will run out.
 As you are continuing to invest, your fund may be open to ups and downs in the markets.